mindmatters/viewr/README.md

     Viewr.recreate_all(sequel_connection, '/path/to/view/files', '/path/to/function/files')
 ```

+It makes sense to define rake tasks which execute these statements.

 ## To do
 - rename this project to something else (it doesn‘t do only views anymore)
 - allow user to omit view of function folder